 Where to Stay

-The most prestigious address in Sanremo — a grand belle époque hotel overlooking the sea with magnificent gardens, a seawater pool, and the kind of historic grandeur that places like Sanremo were built to accommodate.
+The most prestigious address in Sanremo, a grand belle epoque hotel overlooking the sea with magnificent gardens, a seawater pool, and the kind of historic grandeur that places like Sanremo were built to accommodate.
 The Royal has hosted royalty, aristocrats, and artists since the 19th century, and retains an elegance that is thoroughly Italian in its confidence.
-The sea-view rooms with their private balconies are Sanremo's finest accommodation.
-Perfect for travelers who want the full Italian Riviera grand hotel experience.

 Best Boutique Option Hotel Nazionale Sanremo

 A refined, centrally located boutique hotel offering comfortable elegance close to the Casino, the seafront promenade, and the best restaurants.
-An excellent mid-luxury option that puts you within walking distance of everything Sanremo offers without the price tag of the grand historic hotels.
+An excellent mid-luxury option that puts you within walking distance of everything Sanremo offers.

 Best for Design Travelers Riviera Golf Resort & Spa

-Set slightly above the city with panoramic sea views, this contemporary resort offers a more modern Sanremo experience — a contrast to the belle époque grandeur of the city center hotels.
+Set slightly above the city with panoramic sea views, this contemporary resort offers a more modern Sanremo experience.
 Pool, spa, golf course, and the excellent coastal views that the elevated position delivers.
-A good choice for travelers who prefer contemporary luxury over historic character.

 Where to Eat

-• Paolo e Barbara — Sanremo's Michelin-starred flagship restaurant, serving a refined Ligurian-rooted tasting menu that has made it one of the most celebrated tables on the Italian Riviera.
+• Paolo e Barbara, Sanremo's Michelin-starred flagship restaurant, serving a refined Ligurian-rooted tasting menu.
 Book well in advance.

-• Il Bagatto — a beloved local trattoria serving classic Ligurian seafood and pasta in an authentic, unfussy setting.
-The pesto (made with Ligurian basil and DOP olive oil), the fresh anchovies, and the daily fish are all essential.
+• Il Bagatto, a beloved local trattoria serving classic Ligurian seafood and pasta.
+The pesto, the fresh anchovies, and the daily fish are all essential.

 Insider Tips

-• Explore La Pigna (the old town) — Sanremo's ancient hilltop quarter of medieval lanes, archways, and stairways is one of the most characterful historic centers on the Italian Riviera and largely unknown to the beach-focused visitors.
-Visit in the morning when it is quiet and the light is extraordinary.
+• Explore La Pigna (the old town), Sanremo's ancient hilltop quarter of medieval lanes, archways, and stairways is one of the most characterful historic centers on the Italian Riviera.
+Visit in the morning when it is quiet.

-• Visit the Casino — the art nouveau Casino Municipale di Sanremo (built 1905) is one of Italy's most architecturally splendid, and is open to the public regardless of whether you wish to gamble.
-The grand interior and terrace overlooking the sea are worth the visit alone.
+• Visit the Casino, the art nouveau Casino Municipale di Sanremo (built 1905) is one of Italy's most architecturally splendid, and is open to the public regardless of whether you wish to gamble.

-• Day trip to the French border towns — Menton (15 minutes west), Monaco (30 minutes), and Nice (50 minutes) are all easily reached by train or car, making Sanremo an excellent base for exploring the broader Côte d'Azur and Italian Riviera as a combined region.
+• Day trip to the French border towns, Menton (15 minutes west), Monaco (30 minutes), and Nice (50 minutes) are all easily reached by train or car, making Sanremo an extraordinary multi-country base.

 Easy Day Trips Menton, France (15 min) Monaco (30 min) Nice (50 min) Bordighera (20 min east)